leopucci/pm2-telegram-notify/README.md

 The following events can be subscribed to:

+- log_err - Log and error events in the same time only.
+Default: true
 - log - All standard out logs from your processes.
 Default: false
 - error - All error logs from your processes.
-Default: true
+Default: false
 - kill - Event fired when PM2 is killed.
 Default: true
 - exception - Any exceptions from your processes.
 Default: true
 - restart - Event fired when a process is restarted.
 Default: false